bellsmith15/Kids-Mini-Rugby-project/README.md

 ### Content

 - The icons in the pages and footer were taken from [Font Awesome](https://fontawesome.com/)
-- The favicon for the page was made on [Formito](https://formito.com/tools/favicon)
+- The favicon for the page was made on [F](https://www.flaticon.com/free-icons/rugby-ball)
+- The Flaticon site was used to replace the Formito favicon as it failed the html validation

 ### Media